wp-plugins/better-wp-security/readme.txt

 == Frequently Asked Questions ==

+= Why does Better WP Security require WordPress the latest WordPress version?
+Can't I use a slightly older version? =
+* One of the best practices a WordPress site owner can do to keep their site secure is to keep your software up to date.
+Because of this fact I do not test this plugin in anything but the latest stable version of WordPress and will only guarantee it works in the latest version.

 = Will this completely stop all attacks on my site? =
 * Of course not.
 Better WP Security is designed to help improve the security of your WordPress installation from many common attack methods.
 It can no way prevent every possible attack on your website.
 Nothing replaces diligence and good practice.
 This plugin just makes it a little easier for you to apply both.